-Most recently, China's Xinjiang Xinji Beneficially, the addition of sulphur Energy Recycling was expected to start up also increases the nitrogen use effia 1,900 t/d capacity Casale UAS fluid bed ciency (NUE) of urea.
+Most recently, China's Xinjiang Xinji Energy Recycling was expected to start up a 1,900 t/d capacity Casale UAS fluid bed granulation unit in December 2024.
+The plant, which consumes a solid AS feedstock, is fully flexible with the ability to produce either standard urea or UAS with an AS content of up to 25%.